KsSadi/CSE-0318-Summer-2021/README.md

-# CSE-0318-Summer-2021
+# SUB Student Portal
-### This is Software Engineering Lab Repository
+### This Project is make for Software Engineering Lab(CSE-0318)
+SUB Student Portal is is a system designed for the use of students, with the help of which many necessary tasks can be done very easily

 Name: Md.
 Khaled Saifullah Sadi